cxvh/markdown-mermaid/docs/n00b-overview.md

 B --> D[Server02]
 ```

-And end up with this in the documentation:
+produces this in the documentation:

 ![Flowchart](./img/n00b-firstFlow.png)

-Most of the stuff I need to visualize can be scripted in a similar way, with a varitety of different symbols and chart types available.
-Since the diagram source is text based, it can be part of production scripts (and other pieces of code).
-So less time needs be spent on documenting as a separate task.
+Most of the stuff in need of visualizing can be scripted in a similar way, with a varitety of different symbols and chart types available.
+As the diagram source is text based, it can be part of production scripts (and other pieces of code).
+Less time needs be spent on documenting as a separate task.

-Comparing with Visio and similar applications, mermaid is a really fast way to create good visualizations.
-This is especially apparent when editing a complex visualisation, this could take me hours in a desktop application but takes minutes (or even less if generation has been scripted) with mermaid.
+Comparing mermaid to Visio and other similar applications, mermaid is a really fast way to create good enough visualizations.

+This is especially true when editing a complex diagram.
+A task which may consume hours with a desktop application, but which can take minutes (or even less if the diagram generation has been scripted) with mermaid.

-With mermaid I can spend a fraction of the time I normally would spend, and instead automate the diagram generation and end up saving even more time.
-I love it!
+As the simple text based syntax is in itself inviting to automation of diagram generation, one can quickly end up saving even more time.
+What's not to love about that?

-However, a lot of the mermaid documentation is geared to professional frontend developers, presuming a skill set which I simply do not have.
+Due to its origin, a lot of the mermaid documentation is addressed to professional frontend developers and presumes a certain skill set.
+However, the way mermaid is implemented is so simple that any IT professional can benefit from it almost instantly.

-I needed a really basic instruction.
-And here it is.
+This instruction attempts to broaden the invitation to use mermaid.